At the core of all top honors programs lies academic rigor and intellectual development. But what if there could be more?

 The Fred Rogers Scholars Program encourages interdisciplinary work toward the continues advancement of the legacy and philosophy of Fred Rogers.
 Students have found meaning in engaging with Fred Rogers’ philosophy on music, human development, medicine, business marketing, and other fields.
 The possibilities are endless!
 Students from any major are encouraged to apply –you do not need to plan to pursue a child-focused career.

-Coordinated by faculty and staff at the Fred Rogers Center, FRS students will study within the Fred Rogers Archive and contribute to Center-driven initiatives that support children’s helpers around the world.
+Coordinated by faculty and staff at the Fred Rogers Institute, FRS students will study within the Fred Rogers Archive and contribute to Institute-driven initiatives that support children’s helpers around the world.
 FRS students will have opportunities to engage with scholars, professionals, and leaders within child and youth development, children’s media, music, children’s health, and more.

 FRS students are expected to work collaboratively to understand and extend the philosophy of Fred Rogers through research and service to others.
-Students should be interested in working to support children and their helpers to become competent, confident, and caring human beings across a variety of diverse settings.
+Students should be interested in advancing Fred’s legacy by helping the helpers and investing in the strengths of families and caring adults to support the healthy development of children.

-For more information, contact the Director of Fred Rogers Scholars:
+For more information, contact the Director of the Fred Rogers Scholars Program:

 Professors design classes to challenge students who desire substantial intellectual development.
 Honors courses, distinguished by quality, not quantity, approach the subject matter from the pedagogical point of view of an examination of the material in breadth and depth.
 Students are rewarded with a special, congenial setting for their intellectual growth, both during classes and through extracurricular events.